Visual Instruments

 The Visual Instruments Indicator corrects for this error in its electronic circuits.
 Flap position is displayed on a linear bar graph.
 The Display has a much higher resolution (5-degrees) for each bar as opposed to 10-degree markings on the Cessna indicator.
 It is very similar to the way commercial jets display their flap position on their Glass Cockpit Displays.

-Difficulty in Reading the Indicator, Especially at Night:
+Difficulty in Reading the Indicator, Especially at Night

 On many model Cessna’s the flap indicator is located way off on the right side of the instrument panel.
 This creates parallax errors and difficulties reading the indicator.
 At night, the gauge is not internally lit, making readings even more difficult.